Code-Institute-Submissions/samagosti7-Project-4/README.md

 Create social profile | 2 | 1
 Filter post list order parameter | 1 | 2

+The above strategy table acted as a guide for me, helping me see which pieces were most necessary and most feasible as opposed to less important or less implementable pieces.

 ## Scope
 Following agile principles, this deployed initial version offers all core of the base functionality the site can provide, and some additional pieces.
 However, there are several features, some covered above, which could possibly be added to the site in the future to improve functionality.
 These are discussed later in the features section.
 Below is a short description of the current site functionality.